liamHowatt/mcp_forth/README.md

   the runtime.
 - Gforth's "compile time only words" can be used outside of functions in mcp-forth.
 - `UNLOOP` is not required and is a no-op

-## Minutia

-### Iterative "Fragment Solving"

-Fragments aka snippets of machine code have variable sizes depending on their operands.
-If a jump instruction jumps somewhere nearby, it may only use 1 byte to encode the offset, otherwise 4 bytes.
-Literal values are similar.
-An immediate literal may be loaded into a register differently depending on its size.
-Some architectures require multiple instructions to load larger immediate literal values.

-Given that the jump distance may not be known at the time of a jump fragment's creation, the collection of all fragments at the end of compilation must be solved in an iterative way to achieve optimal packing.

-Question: will iterative solving ever cause the compiler to hang in an infinite loop that it can't solve?

-### Optimizing Compiler Memory Usage

-The compiler allocates a few arrays which it repeatedly appends elements to during compilation and resizes them when their capacities are exceeded.
-There are no small allocations since the overhead of N allocations of a small struct may be greater than an allocated contiguous array of N small structs.

-Strings referring to source code tokens are not allocated arrays of bytes.
-They are pointers into the source code and a length.

-Since struct references are always being invalidated due to array resizing, struct references are stored as array indices instead of pointers.

-Question: is it a good or bad idea to reduce memory usage by:

-- Storing strings as only a pointer with no length.
-The strings are whitespace-terminated since they point inside the source code.
-There is a special case for a string that is the last token in the source with no following whitespace.
-- Extending the previous point, should 16 bit offsets into the source be used instead of 32 bit pointers?
-- For indices into arrays of structs, should 16 bit indices be used instead of 32 bit ints?
-- For a case where less-than-32-bit integer types are used to store offsets, can all the members of an array of offsets be dynamically promoted as needed?
-The first offset that exceeds 65535 would cause the array to be converted from an array of 16 bit offsets to an array of 32 bit offsets.